 There’s an air of mechanical keyboard snobbiness when the term gaming mechanical keyboard comes up.
 Have a look on r/mechanicalkeyboards and you’ll never see a Razer product make the front page.
-Same goes for Logitech, and Corsair.
+The same goes for Logitech and Corsair.

 None of this is to say that those manufacturers make bad keyboards.
 It’s just that history has shown previous products were not up to snuff when compared to enthusiast manufacturers at the same and lower prices.

-A TKL mechanical keyboard has less keys than the conventional full size keyboard.
-The Masterkeys Pro S is a TKL keyboard and that means it’s missing the numpad.
-It’s the Masterkeys Pro L that is the full size keyboard.
+A TKL mechanical keyboard has fewer keys than a conventional full-size keyboard.
+The Masterkeys Pro S is a TKL keyboard and that means it’s missing the Numpad.
+It’s the Masterkeys Pro L that is the full-size keyboard.

 This review combines the Masterkeys Pro L and the Masterkeys Pro S RGB models and will mention the few differences between the two.

 |Heavy – 1090g (2.4lb)||Keys aren’t programmable|

 |Steel plate||Cable channeling only available on the Pro L|